pa4080/weather-forecast/README.md

 ## Tasks

 - [x] Do initial research about the project (3h).
 - APIs
 - Design
 - Node.js packages

 - [x] Setup the project (3h).
 - Create by `npx create-next-app --typescript`
 - Add `chadcn-ui` and setup TailwindCSS
 - Create GitHub repository and link the project
 - Create Vercel project and link to the repository
 - Redirect the domain to Vercel via Cloudflare admin panel
 - Choice base icon pack
 - Create SVG logo and favicon
-  -
+- etc.